 General damages will be calculated based on the level of pain and suffering you have experienced as a result of your personal injury or illness.
 Medical evidence will be used to support this element of your claim.
 The personal injury damages will also incorporate any psychological impact a serious injury may have had, such as post-traumatic stress disorder or depression.

-4. What are ‘special’ damages in a personal injury case?
+4. What is difference between general and special damages in a personal injury case?

 In most personal injury cases, the claim for special damages covers prescription charges, travel to appointments and some loss of wages.